Qwintal/SQL---CodeWithHarry/README.md

 # SQL Learning Repository

-A comprehensive SQL learning repository following the Code with Harry SQL tutorial.
-This repo contains organized SQL scripts covering fundamental to advanced concepts.
+This Repository is another SQL course that I followed to cover topcis from basic to advance concepts.

 ## 📁 Repository Structure